daniellenguyen/composer/README.txt

   view that makes the whole program slower - the view is currently trying to compensate for the fact that HashSets' elements are not ordered from least to greatest.

-To Run from using the command line: java -jar MusicEditor.jar mary-little-lamb.txt console java -jar MusicEditor.jar mary-little-lamb.txt midi java -jar MusicEditor.jar mary-little-lamb.txt gui java -jar MusicEditor.jar mary-little-lamb.txt composite

-TODO:

-1.  cut down giant methods in the view to make them smaller, especially if the same exact thing is copied into multiple places
-2.  abstract common functionality to the interface level. record what functionalities were abstracted in the readme.
-3. Consider adding a MessageCloseFunction (Written by Justin)
-4. Make sure EVERYTHING has Public Constructors (Justin)
-5. Give View things to have???
-(Justin)

-* Add Interface for Controller
-* Mock Controller Test
-* Mock Mouse
-* Mock KeyBoard
-* Special Interface for Composite View
-* Make an Abstract Mock Class
-* Make all Views Symmetric

 Questions for TA:
 1. Should we change the type T in the CompositionBuilder interface to type NoteList?